cvetaevvitaliy/stm32mp1-ubuntu/README.md

 ```bash
 ./build.sh
 ```
-*NOTE: Default build Ubuntu 22.04 Choosing a distribution to build in development* *New contributors are welcome in development!*
+*NOTE: Default build Ubuntu 22.04 Choosing a distribution to build in development.* <br>
+*New contributors are welcome in development!*

 For separate build, uboot, kernel and rootfs